Jason-Amith/Data-Visualization-with-Python/README.md

 Courtesy of Alex Aklson.

-Incase, the .ipynb file is not rendering please copy it's git url and view it in https://nbviewer.jupyter.org/
+Incase, the .ipynb file is not rendering or the map outputs aren't displaying, please copy it's git url and view it in https://nbviewer.jupyter.org/